Julianne Moore: Writing

-Freckleface Strawberry has been adapted into a musical, written by Rose Caiola and Gary Kupper, which premiered at the New World Stages, New York, in October 2010.
-Moore had an input in the production, particularly through requesting that it retain the book's young target audience.
-The show has since been licensed and performed at several venues, which she calls "extremely gratifying and extremely flattering".

-Moore has written one children's book separate from the Freckleface Strawberry series.
+Freckleface Strawberry has been adapted into a musical, written by Rose Caiola and Gary Kupper, which premiered off-Broadway at the New World Stages in Manhattan, in October 2010.
+Moore had input in the production, particularly by requesting that it retain the book's young target audience.
+The show has been licensed and performed at several venues, which she calls "extremely gratifying and extremely flattering".
+Moore wrote a children's book separate from the Freckleface Strawberry series.
 Released in 2013, My Mom is a Foreigner, But Not to Me is based on her experiences of growing up with a mother from another country.
 The book had a negative reception from Publishers Weekly and Kirkus Reviews; while recognizing it as well-intentioned, Moore's use of verse and rhyme was criticized.

-Reception and acting style
+In February 2025, under the second Trump administration, an executive order required about 160 Defense Department-run schools to conduct a compliance review of books regarding “gender ideology” and “racial indoctrination”.
+After Moore said that her Freckleface Strawberry book was banned by the Pentagon, some media headlines implied that there was a wholesale ban of the book nationwide.